ehvs/notes/docs/blog/posts/podman-first-operator-sdk.md

 ```

 ### Issue: `No rule to make target 'podman-build'`
-This happens because in the `Makefile` it is still pointing to be used docker-* commands, not podman.
+This happens because in the `Makefile` it is still pointing to be used docker commands, not podman.
 ```
 make podman-build podman-push Makefile
 make: *** No rule to make target 'podman-build'.
 Stop.
 ```
-- Solution: Replace all docker references to **podman**.
+- **Solution**: Replace all docker references to **podman**.
 There are about 11 references.
 ```
 CONTAINER_TOOL ?= podman
 .PHONY: podman-build